alphagov/pay-tech-docs/source/documentation/02-about-govuk-pay.md

 GOV.UK Pay is currently in beta development.

 The platform can connect your government service to different [payment service providers (PSPs)](https://en.wikipedia.org/wiki/Payment_service_provider).
-(During beta, the platform will be connected to a single PSP.)

 During beta, GOV.UK Pay will support credit and debit card payments only.
 Over time, further payment methods, such as direct debit or eWallet, will be added.